 Google Reviews of Hyatt Regency Mission Bay with a red arrow highlighting a review pulled from Priceline

-Here’s an example of a review from Priceline that’s mixed into reviews on Google.
+Here’s an example of a review from Priceline that’s mixed into Google’s list.

 Assess the Review